facebook-pixel

 Ashish Patel, Treasurer, is Managing Partner & Co-founder at Cerro Capital.
 Previously he was the chief insights officer at Group Nine Media, the No. 1 publisher on mobile in the U.S. and home to category-leading media brands Thrillist, NowThis, The Dodo, Seeker and POPSUGAR.
 Ashish concurrently holds the title of Executive-in-Residence at early-stage VC fund Lerer Hippeau.
 Prior to Group Nine’s formation, Ashish was senior vice president of social media at NowThis Media as well as advisor at The Dodo and Thrillist, and head of global social media at VICE.
 Ashish was born and raised in Salt Lake City and attended The Waterford School.
 Ashish graduated from the University of Pennsylvania in 2008 with a bachelor’s degree in economics and has worked and resided in Brooklyn, New York, since.

-Dave Patel is Associate Dean for Student and External Affairs for the Jon M. Huntsman School of Business at Utah State University.
-He is also executive director of the Huntsman Scholar Program.
-He previously worked as Director of Development at USU.
+Dave Patel is Managing Director, Strategic Economic Partnerships at the University of Utah, a position he took in 2024.
+Prior to that, Dave served Associate Dean for Student and External Affairs for the Jon M. Huntsman School of Business at Utah State University and executive director of the Huntsman Scholar Program.
+He also worked as Director of Development at USU.
 Dave served in the office of the Assistant Secretary of Defense for Reserve Affairs as Director for National Operations and was deployed to Iraq in 2003 to evaluate home-front impact of Reserve mobilization.
 In his role, he worked to enhance the partnership between Guard and Reserve members, their employers, and the Department of Defense.
 He is a USU graduate.

 James E. Shelledy, retired as director of Louisiana State University’s Office of Student Media and Greer Chair in Media Business and Ethics in the Manship School in 2017.
 He directed the student-staffed Manship School News Service program and the Civil Rights Era Cold Case Murders Project, the Wrongful Conviction Project and the Manship Statehouse Bureau, which covers the Louisiana Legislature for 13 daily newspapers.
 Shelledy was editor of The Salt Lake Tribune for 12 years and has more than 30 years of daily newspaper and wire service experience.